-Ranking The notes will be our unsecured and unsubordinated obligations and will rank equally with time, prior to maturity, at a redemption price that includes accrued and unpaid interest and a make-whole premium.
+Ranking The notes will be our unsecured and unsubordinated obligations and will rank equally with all of our other existing and future, unsecured and unsubordinated indebtedness.
+Please read time, prior to maturity, at a redemption price that includes accrued and unpaid interest and a make-whole premium.
 For a more complete description of the redemption provisions of the notes, please read "Description of Notes - Optional Redemption."